KumoCorp/kumomta/docs/userguide/operation/smtpinjection.md

 KumoMTA will listen for message injection in any [listener](https://docs.kumomta.com/reference/kumo/start_esmtp_listener/) [defined](https://docs.kumomta.com/reference/kumo/start_http_listener/) in configuration.
 You have complete control over the IPs and Ports available for message injection.

-The ESMTP Listener will accept any properly formatted SMTP connection request allowd by its configuration.
+The ESMTP Listener will accept any properly formatted SMTP connection request allowed by its configuration.
 For instance, based on this:
 ```console
 kumo.start_esmtp_listener {
     listen = '0.0.0.0:25',